MalteEbner/home-energy-flow/README.md

 make install-dev
 ```

 ## Development

-The code is formatted using `ruff` and typechecked using `mypy`.
+The code is formatted using `ruff` and type-checked using `mypy`.
 To use them, call `make format && make static-checks`.